Salussola massacre: The facts

 In late February 1945, the 109th Garibaldi Brigade, was moving across Piedmont (N.W.
-Italy) which at the time was occupied by German troops and held by the Italian MVSN, ("Milizia Volontaria per la Sicurezza Nazionale").
-During the march, a detachment of "Zoppis" made up of 33 partisans, stopped to rest in a farmhouse in the Province of Vercelli.
+Italy) which at the time was occupied by German troops and held by the Italian Black Brigades During the march, a detachment of "Zoppis" made up of 33 partisans, stopped to rest in a farmhouse in the Province of Vercelli.

 In the early hours of March 1, they were taken by surprise and taken prisoner by a Command of Italian Fascist soldiers.
 The thirty-three men were all taken to different places and a group of twenty-one was led towards the small town of Biella.
 The Fascista soldier then pretended to create an exchange with German prisoners. but in Salussola, after a whole night of torture and violences documented by the only one survivor, the prisoners were killed by machine guns at dawn on March 9, 1945.
 The massacre was intended as a reprisal to an attack conducted a few days earlier by other Partisans to a column of military trucks of the "Montebello"’s Fascist Command, which were moving through Salussola.
 A truck was destroyed in the attack and four soldiers killed.